 See my guide for where to stay and how to book a casa particular.

 Note: Some Casas will arrange an airport pickup if you ask.
 This makes life easier on arrival and will run you $20-25 USD to get downtown Havana.

 It is very easy to exchange your cash but don’t expect a good rate.
 Basically the Cuban convertible is about 1:1 with the USD but there are fees to exchange it on top of the exchange fee.
 A nice hotel in town is an easy place to convert the cash just don’t expect a great rate.
 Some people recommend exchanging your USD to Euros before you leave to get a better rate.
-That is up to you but was not a concern for me.

 It is just like any other international flight so no need to worry.
 Two hours prior to take off is plenty of time.
 They forced me to check my carry-on but was able to bring my backpack on the plane.
-Just be sure to take all valuables out of your luggage if you are forced to check your bag.

 The Mexican Death Stamp